OskarKozaczka/Projekt-EDI/README.md.txt

-Site that shows stocks with current price and daily change
+Site that shows stocks from NASDAQ with current price and daily change and the latest exchange rates

 http://v-ie.uek.krakow.pl/~s214508/projekt/